Mastering the Cyberpunk Glitch Effect: A Pure CSS Tutorial (Line-by-Line Breakdown)

 .cyber-link::after {

-content: attr(data-text); /* Grabs text from HTML */
+content: attr(data-text); /* Pulls text from the data-text attribute */

 position: absolute;